WillHannon-MCB/dms-vue/docs/NOTES.md

 The bottom line is that frameworks make applications faster to build, easier to maintain, and possible to scale.
 I didn’t understand web development enough to use a framework like Vue for dms-viz.
 Now I’ve built several websites with Vue.

 **Second**, there have been massive improvements in web-based molecular visualization software over something like NGL.
 Specifically, Mol*was created by the people who made NGL and Jsmol to rival Chimera and PyMol in their utility and customizability.
 You can use Mol* to make publication-quality figures on the web.
 The main advantage that Mol\* has over NGL is that it comes with its own UI and State management.
 That means I don’t need to worry about managing the protein in my application.
 I only need to worry about formatting the data, making a color scale, and listening to interactions with residues.

-## Status

-Data processing and protein coloring are reasonable organized and work with categorical, sequential, and diverging data.

-## To Do

-1. Split the application into multiple pages (Upload -> Configure -> Viewer -> Download).

-2. Build out the configuration workflow and data flow.

-3. Organize the stores and track the flow of events.